ocristaldo/spaceinvaderspy/README.md

 ### Core Gameplay (today)
 - Classic Space Invaders loop: marching formations, incremental speed-ups
+- Multi-wave progression with a visible level counter (aliens respawn faster each wave)
+- Configurable logical playfield scale (`SPACEINVADERS_SCALE`, default 2×) with automatic letterboxing so you can resize or zoom to taste
-- Player ship controls (left/right movement, single-shot firing)
+- Player ship controls (left/right movement, authentic single-shot firing — raise the limit with `SPACEINVADERS_PLAYER_SHOTS` if you prefer modern pacing)
-- Destructible bunkers for defense
+- Destructible bunkers for defense (now spaced farther from the cannon to avoid overlap)
-- UFO bonus enemy with random point values
+- UFO bonus enemy with random point values and floating score popups
+- Player shots can intercept alien bombs mid-air (straight out of the arcade feel)
 - Scoring system with per-alien values and 3-life structure

 ### Galaga-inspired Goals (in progress)